• About

 Here at HealthyGreenSavvy we aim to clear up confusion wherever possible, like clarifying the differences between spruce vs fir vs pine, goldenrod vs ragweed, and catnip vs catmint.
 Let’s sort out why the question of whether it’s safe to eat elderberries continues to stalk the interwebs.

-So the short answer is of course, no, all those people taking elderberry syrup regularly aren’t poisoning themselves.
+Of course, all those people taking elderberry syrup regularly aren’t poisoning themselves.
 But there are several reasons this confusion about the safety of elderberries persists.
-Let’s explore why many people still wonder, are elderberries poisonous?
+Let’s explore why so many people still think elderberries might not be safe to eat

 1. ‘Poisonous’ Can Mean Different Things